rajdeeprath/cloudisense-knowledgebase/README.md

 ---

-## 🔓 Key Best Practices

-- Always **use the same embedding model** during vector creation and query time.
-- Use **lower temperature** in OpenAI ChatCompletion for factual answers.
-- Set up **environment variables** securely for API keys.
-- **Save and organize** your FAISS files properly.
-- If large corpus, increase FAISS `k` search value to find more relevant documents.

----

 # 🚀 Conclusion

 This RAG system efficiently combines vector search (FAISS) and language generation (OpenAI) to build a powerful knowledge retrieval assistant.
-It can be easily extended to larger datasets, production APIs, or embedded inside applications!

 ---